Maison Le Nid - Moulin-à-Vent La Rochelle 2021

 Nose

-Presents a slightly spicy nose with notes of licorice, aging in oak barrels reveals aromas of perfectly ripe black fruits.
+It has a slightly spicy nose with notes of licorice; aging in large oak casks brings out aromas of perfectly ripe black fruits

 Fresh, sensual, and velvety, with supple tannins